Week 9 HW: Cell Free Systems

 A typical cell-free expression reaction has several core parts:

-In short, CFPS works by reconstituting the minimum biochemical environment needed for transcription and translation, then tuning that environment for the protein or circuit of interest.
+In short, CFPS reconstitutes the minimum biochemical environment needed for transcription and translation, then tunes that environment for the target protein or circuit.

-Energy regeneration is critical because protein synthesis is extremely energy-intensive.
-ATP is required for tRNA charging and many upstream metabolic steps, while GTP is consumed during translation initiation, elongation, and translocation.
-In a closed reaction, the energy pool is depleted quickly, and inhibitory byproducts such as inorganic phosphate can accumulate.
+Protein synthesis is extremely energy-intensive.
+ATP is required for tRNA charging and many upstream metabolic steps; GTP is consumed during translation initiation, elongation, and translocation.
+In a closed reaction, the energy pool is depleted quickly, and inhibitory byproducts such as inorganic phosphate accumulate.
 If ATP collapses, transcription slows, translation stalls, and yield drops sharply even if all other components are present.

-One practical way to maintain ATP is to use a phosphoenolpyruvate (PEP) plus pyruvate kinase regeneration system.
-In this setup, ATP is consumed during the reaction and converted to ADP.
+A common practical solution is a phosphoenolpyruvate (PEP) + pyruvate kinase regeneration system.
+ATP is consumed during the reaction and converted to ADP.
 Pyruvate kinase then transfers the high-energy phosphate from PEP back onto ADP, regenerating ATP continuously.
-This method is common because it is simple, fast, and effective for short to medium CFPS reactions.
+This setup is simple, fast, and effective for short to medium CFPS reactions.

-In my experiment, I would pair PEP regeneration with optimization of magnesium and phosphate balance, because even a good energy donor can fail if phosphate buildup poisons the reaction.
-For longer reactions, I would also consider slower-burning substrates such as 3-phosphoglycerate, glucose, or maltodextrin, which often improve reaction longevity by releasing energy more gradually.
+In my experiment I would pair PEP regeneration with optimization of magnesium and phosphate balance, because even a good energy donor can fail if phosphate buildup poisons the reaction.
+For longer reactions I would also consider slower-burning substrates such as 3-phosphoglycerate, glucose, or maltodextrin, which often improve longevity by releasing energy more gradually.

 | Feature | Prokaryotic CFPS | Eukaryotic CFPS |